 - At the bottom, select the ID tokens checkbox.

-- Save the Application (Client) ID for later.
+- Save the Application (Client) ID to use it later.

-- Log in to the Automation Suite host portal as a system administrator.
+- Log in to the Management portal as a system administrator.

-- In the Display Name field, type the text you want to show under this login option on the Login page.
+- Fill in the Display Name field with the label you want to use for the AzureAD button on the Login page.

 - In the Client ID field, paste the value of the Application (Client) ID obtained from the Azure portal.